wolownik/HighLatThunderstormsData/README.md

 - ThunderstormSYNOPsAfterVerification.csv - all SYNOP reports containing information about high latitude thunderstorms from 2000-2019 (which have passed the verification process)
 - DataCompletenessPreVerification.csv - data completeness of available WMO reports from high latitude stations
 - MapData.rds - RData file with SYNOP data processed in a way it can be easily presented on a map.
 Allow reproduction of thunderstorm map (script in Rmarkdown format: InteractiveMapRmd.Rmd)
+- TableThunderstormDaysOnStation.csv - file with number of thunderstorm days on each station